Turnaround Lick Lesson

 A couple other licks that feature the same type of bebop and cool chromaticism are this Barry Harris lick lesson, this Charlie Parker lick lesson, and this Bill Evans lick.

-If you found this lesson helpful please leave a comment below and subscribe to the free jazz lessons email list.
+If you found this lesson helpful have questions please feel free to leave a comment below.

 It would be great to have a pdf of this with fingering